 - They want help coming up with ways for both or all of them to get what they need

 - They’ve lost the ability to think positively about a positive outcome

 - They are reluctant to settle because they don’t want to send the wrong message to others in similar disputes

 - They are reluctant to settle because they don’t want to look weak

 - They are feeling pressure not to settle (e.g., from lawyers, family members, friends, co-workers)

 - They are overwhelmed and can’t think straight about the dispute

 - They are afraid there’s something they haven’t considered

 If you aren’t sure if this is appropriate for your client’s case, start by describing the process and asking if it sounds like something they would like to try.
 Then, discuss it with your opposing counsel.
-If all parties agree, complete and submit this Mediation Interest Form to request a conflicts check and subject matter review.
+If all parties agree, complete and submit this form to request a conflicts check and subject matter review.

 If one of the parties is unwilling to mediate the dispute, you can still benefit from mediation techniques through Conflict Resolution Coaching.